What is sheltered housing?

 Sheltered housing usually has a scheme manager or warden and there may be an emergency alarm system providing 24-hour help as necessary.

 Features of sheltered housing

-Facilities will vary, but sheltered housing usually has:
+Facilities will vary from scheme to scheme, but sheltered housing usually has:

 - self-contained properties grouped together into a small complex